muxiangqiu/puppeteer-fc-starter-kit/README.md

 ## Build Headless-Chrome (optional)

-This kit includes Chrome built by myself because official build Chrome installed by Puppeteer has problems about running on Lambda (missing shared library etc.).
+This kit includes Chrome built by myself because official build Chrome installed by Puppeteer has problems about running on Function computing (missing shared library etc.).

 If you want to use latest chrome, run chrome/buildChrome.sh on fcli sbox having at least 16GB memory and 30GB volume.
 See also [serverless-chrome](https://github.com/adieuadieu/serverless-chrome/blob/master/docs/chrome.md).